 New prospects for researching of the Caspian seal were opened after the signing of the Agreement on Preservation and Rational Use of Aquatic Biological Resources of the Caspian Sea at the 4th Summit of the Heads of the Caspian States.
 The Caspian seal is a transboundary species; therefore, joint actions of all the Caspian states are needed to preserve it.

 Since 2015, the Government of Kazakhstan has been funding research on the Caspian seal in order to preserve it.
 A lot of new scientific data on the population distribution, its habitat conditions has been obtained, and threats to the Caspian seal have been identified.
-The monitoring of places, where seals concentrates (on the Islands of Durnev in the Komsomol Bay and in the Kendirli Bay), has been carried out.
+The monitoring of places, where seals concentrates (on the Durneva Islands in the Komsomolets Bay and in the Kendirli Bay), has been carried out.
 The researchers pay special attention to the haul out sites of the Caspian seal in the Kandirli Bay.

 There is a sandy spit in the eastern part of the Kazakh Bay.
 Connected in the southeast with the mainland, the Kendirly Spit forms the eponymous bay.
 In the north-western extremity, the spit has a small shallow bay with a small islet.
 It was on this island that seals sleep and rest.
 In this bay is always calm, even in a strong sea storm.
 There is also food for seals (shrimps, molluscs, crayfish, and goby) there.
 The nature arranged for the Caspian seal a natural reserve there.

 There were about 700 seals in the Kendirli Bay in autumn 2009, only 6 – in spring 2015, and 210 individuals – in autumn 2015.
 The reduction in the number of Caspian seals in this temporary rookery is more than 60 %.
 What is a reason for that?